Student Financial Aid

 A student may petition financial aid for an appeal of their Failed SAP status.
 Requesting an appeal, meeting with an advisor, and/or completing an Academic Advising Plan does not guarantee financial aid eligibility.

 If an appeal is approved, the student will be placed in an Approved Appeal Status.
 The student may need to submit another appeal for the next term if no progress has been made due to new or additional extenuating circumstances.
 The student can only be in an “Approved Appeal Status” for no more than 3 consecutive terms.
 A consecutive term is defined as enrollment in a term that contains grades, and the registration could include an enrollment pattern such as Spring, Summer, and Fall.
-The student will continue to receive federal aid under the Approved Appeal Status if they meet the terms of their Academic Advising Plan and are able to mathematically meet the SAP standards after one term of Approved Appeal Status, or by the end of the Academic Advising Plan.
+The student will continue to receive federal aid under the Approved Appeal Status if they meet the terms of their Academic Advising Plan and can mathematically meet the SAP standards after one term of Approved Appeal Status, or by the end of the Academic Advising Plan.

 A student may not petition for more than 3 appeals over the lifetime of enrollment at Broward College.
 Once the financial aid office receives the student’s request for an appeal, and the academic advising plan, the financial aid office will notify the student, via email, whether the appeal is approved or denied and if denied, the reason for the denial.